Open Toe vs Closed Toe Compression Stockings: How to Choose?

 Size

-Hopefully by now, you know if you want open or closed toe compression socks – or maybe both!
+Hopefully by now, you know if you want open or closed toe compression socks – or both!
 Both are great options and effectively alleviate swollen legs and other discomforts while still looking stylish.
 If you are still on the fence, feel free to reach out to us on social media and we will happily pair you with your perfect sock!

 puppy dog compression socks